open-contracting/infrastructure/docs/guidance/identifiers.md

     .. markdown::

-        To request a project identifier prefix, contact the OC4IDS Helpdesk by emailing <a href="mailto:data@open-contracting.org">data@open-contracting.org</a> and provide the name of your organization.
+        To request a prefix, or view the list of registered prefixes, visit the [registration page](./registration.md).

 ```